samhh/dotfiles/README.md

 # dotfiles

 Here are my dotfiles targeting a machine running xmonad on Arch.

-I've tried to utilise the [Nord](https://www.nordtheme.com) colour scheme where possible.
+Colour schemes are generated on the fly with [pywal](https://github.com/dylanaraps/pywal).

 ## Symlinking